NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

 For long command line flags, words may be separated with hyphens (GNU standard) or with underscores (python variable name convention).
 For example, ``--file-transfer-timeout`` and ``--file_transfer_timeout`` are both recognized by the package as synonyms for the same setting.

-If you're using site-specific functionality (via the ``--site`` flag, described below), additional options may be available beyond what is listed here.
-See the :doc:`site-specific documentation<site_toc>` for your site.
+If you're using site-specific functionality (via the ``--site`` flag, described below), additional options may be available beyond what is listed here: see the :doc:`site-specific documentation<site_toc>` for your site.
+In addition, your choice of site may set default values for these options; the default values and the location of the configuration file defining them are listed as part of running :console:`% mdtf --site <your site> --help`.

 General options
 +++++++++++++++

 -h, --help     Show a help message, potentially more up-to-date than this page, along with your site's default values for these options.
 --version      Show the program's version number and exit.
--s, --site <site_name>   | Setting to use site-specific customizations and functionality. <*site_name*> is the name of one of the directories in `sites/ <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites>`__ containing the additional code and configuration files to use.
-This setting defaults to ``local``, which is left empty in order to enable any installation to be customized (e.g. configuring default settings for paths) without needing to alter the framework code in `src/ <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src>`__.
+-s, --site <site_name>   | Setting to use site-specific customizations and functionality. <*site_name*> is the name of one of the directories in `sites/ <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites>`__, which contain additional code and configuration files to use.
+   |
+   | The default value for this setting is ``local``.
+The sites/local/ directory is left empty in order to enable any installation to be customized (e.g. settings the paths to where supporting data was installed) without needing to alter the framework code.
+For more information on how to do this, see the documentation for the `'local' site <../sphinx_sites/local.html>`__.
+   |
-   | See the :doc:`site-specific documentation<site_toc>` for information on what functionality is added for a given site.
+   | In general, see the :doc:`site-specific documentation<site_toc>` for information on what functionality is added for a given site.

 -f, --input-file <input_file>    Path to a user configuration file that sets options listed here.
 This can be a JSON file of the form given in `src/default_tests.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/default_tests.jsonc>`__ (which is intended to be copied and used as a template), or a text file containing flags and command-line arguments as they would be entered in the shell.
 Additional options set explicitly on the command line will still override settings in this file.